Anthozoa: Classification according to the World Register of Marine Species (WoRMS)

+Examples of some major anthozoan taxa

 Anatomy

 The basic body form of an anthozoan is the polyp.
 This consists of a tubular column topped by a flattened area, the oral disc, with a central mouth; a whorl of tentacles surrounds the mouth.
 In solitary individuals, the base of the polyp is the foot or pedal disc, which adheres to the substrate, while in colonial polyps, the base links to other polyps in the colony.

 The mouth leads into a tubular pharynx which descends for some distance into the body before opening into the coelenteron, otherwise known as the gastrovascular cavity, that occupies the interior of the body.
 Internal tensions pull the mouth into a slit-shape, and the ends of the slit lead into two grooves in the pharynx wall called siphonoglyphs.
 The coelenteron is subdivided by a number of vertical partitions, known as mesenteries or septa.
 Some of these extend from the body wall as far as the pharynx and are known as "complete septa" while others do not extend so far and are "incomplete".
 The septa also attach to the oral and pedal discs.

 The body wall consists of an epidermal layer, a jellylike mesogloea layer and an inner gastrodermis; the septa are infoldings of the body wall and consist of a layer of mesogloea sandwiched between two layers of gastrodermis.
 In some taxa, sphincter muscles in the mesogloea close over the oral disc and act to keep the polyp fully retracted.
 The tentacles contain extensions of the coelenteron and have sheets of longitudinal muscles in their walls.
 The oral disc has radial muscles in the epidermis, but most of the muscles in the column are gastrodermal, and include strong retractor muscles beside the septa.
 The number and arrangement of the septa, as well as the arrangement of these retractor muscles, are important in anthozoan classification.